What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 What to do in Hamburg when your feet are tired, but you still want to see more?
 Then a Hamburg Harbour cruise can be a great activity.
 Most cruises typically sail a part of River Elbe called Norderelbe for a view of the city and the huge harbour, and of course also through some of the many canals, taking you to eg Speicherstadt.

 This is a good opportunity to get another perspective of the city, and most companies offer tours from early morning until late evening.
 You can buy your harbour cruise directly from the providers at Landungsbrücken where many of the cruises depart from.
-Prices and routes may vary, so better check around before deciding.
+Prices and routes may vary, so better to check around before deciding.

 TIP: Read our post on the Harz Mountain Railway in Saxony-Anhalt if you would like a nostalgic journey with a steam train